MartinoCappuccino/ScoliosisTeamChallenge/ReadME.md

 The Ribbles Software consists of five main functions and a Graphical User Interface (GUI):

 GUI:
     To use the GUI all functions have to be added to the Matlab path.
-To start the GUI type "Ribbles" in the Matlab command line.
+To install the "Ribbles" GUI one can use our installer included in this folder.
+Go through the steps and install the application.
+    Once installed one can start "Ribbles" by searching in the search bar and starting the program.
     A window will appear where you can load peoperative and postoperative .nii files from the CT scans.

     Once the scan is loaded the button "Start Algorithm" can be pressed.